silvxlabs/quicfire-tools/paper.md

 # Conclusion

-`quicfire-tools` simplifies the creation, management, and analysis of QUIC-Fire simulations, enabling researchers to focus on scientific questions rather than technical implementation details.
+`quicfire-tools` simplifies the creation, management, and analysis of QUIC-Fire simulations, enabling users to programatically and interact with the inputs and outputs.
-The package significantly reduces the complexity of working with QUIC-Fire's multiple input files and specialized output formats, making it practical to run simulations that capture the complex fire-atmospheric interactions critical for understanding prescribed fire behavior.
+By defining a consistent framework for representing input files, the package offers a framework for integration of QUIC-Fire with fuel modeling platforms and large ensemble applications.
+Furthermore, its streamlined processing of QUIC-Fire output files aids with data analysis, visualization, and communication of results.
+The flexibile framework of `quicfire-tools` also allows for the package to keep pace with QUIC-Fire's active development.

 # Acknowledgements

-We acknowledge the contributions of the QUIC-Fire development team and the broader wildfire modeling community.
+Our thanks goes to David Robinson, Rod Linn, and the rest of the QUIC-Fire development team.
+We are also grateful for the input and testing from the QUIC-Fire community of practice, including Julia Oliveto, Sophie Bonner, Jay Charney, Leticia Lee, Alex Massarie, Mary Brady, and many others.

 # References